vinuchandygit/Getting_and_Cleaning_Data_Project/CodeBook.md

-Codebook
+#Codebook

+##Getting and Cleaning Data Course Project
-Human Activity Recognition Using Smartphones Dataset Getting and Cleaning Data Course Project
+###Human Activity Recognition Using Smartphones Dataset
 ------------------------------------------------------------------------------------------------------------

 The original base experiments have been carried out with a group of 30 volunteers within an age bracket of 19-48 years.
-Each person performed six activities wearing a smartphone (Samsung Galaxy S II) on the waist.
+-Each person performed six activities wearing a smartphone (Samsung Galaxy S II) on the waist.
-Using its embedded accelerometer and gyroscope, we captured 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz.
+-Using its embedded accelerometer and gyroscope, we captured 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz.
-The experiments have been video-recorded to label the data manually.
+-The experiments have been video-recorded to label the data manually.
-The obtained dataset has been randomly partitioned into two sets, where 70% of the volunteers was selected for generating the training data and 30% the test data.
+-The obtained dataset has been randomly partitioned into two sets, where 70% of the volunteers was selected for generating the training data and 30% the test data.

-Activities recorded were:
+Activities recorded were:-
-WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING
+-WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING

 Files used for analysis:-
 - 'features_info.txt': Shows information about the variables used on the feature vector